-The U.S. Supreme Court denied an appeal by a Ford Motor Co. unit to get a $16 million refund on its Michigan taxes related to a dispute over the power of states to impose levies retroactively.
+The United States Supreme Court denied an appeal by a Ford Motor Co. unit to get a $16 million refund on its Michigan taxes related to a dispute over the power of states to impose levies retroactively.

-There was a 2006 ruling (Ford is not involved) where a Michigan court ruled that companies that pay the sales tax for buyers can take a deduction if the consumers ultimately default.
-The tax laws were then amended by the Michigan legislature, aiming to overturn the court decision and block companies that are aiming to get up to $100 million in refunds.
+There was a ruling – in which Ford is not involved – in 2006 where a Michigan court ruled that companies that pay the sales tax for buyers can take a deduction if the consumers ultimately default.
+Nonetheless, the tax laws were then amended by the Michigan legislature, with the objective of to overturn the court decision while blocking companies that are eyeing to get up to $100 million in refunds.